-- Press and hold the 🚯 button to record (up to about 20 seconds). - · Do not touch the microphone. - During recording, REO and M flash in the monitor. - The voice memo playback screen is displayed after recording ends.
-Press the button to play back the voice memo. - Delete the current voice memo before recording a new voice memo. - Is displayed for images with a voice memo when in full-frame playback mode - Press the multi selector before or after recording a voice memo to return to the playback menu.
+- Press and hold the 🕦 button to record (up to about 20 seconds). - · Do not touch the microphone. - During recording, REC and M flash in the monitor. - The voice memo playback screen is displayed after recording ends.
+Press the button to play back the voice memo. - Delete the current voice memo before recording a new voice memo. - Iii is displayed for images with a voice memo when in full-frame playback mode.